AlexvZyl/NativeFramework/ElecDev_Graphics_Application/Source/README.md

 float a = myVec4.a;  // 0.4f
 ```

 [Dear ImGui](https://github.com/ocornut/imgui) is used as the GUI and they use their own vectors, namely `ImVec2` and `ImVec4`.
-Lumen overloads these functions so that we only have to use `glm` vectors.
+Lumen overloads these vectors so that they are interchangeable with `glm` vectors.
 These examples are all valid:

 ```C++
 ImVec2 vector1(0,0);